 Presentation of trident

-Here we introduce the R source package trident, which is devoted to measuring microwear textures and classifying variables according to their discriminant power.
+Here we introduce the R package trident, which is devoted to measuring microwear textures and classifying variables according to their discriminant power.
 It was implemented on two levels:

 Functions that can be launched from the R console, for which detailed instructions can be found in the metadata and the help files of the package.